 I asked Chef Todd about this recipe:

 More ways to use the Cranberry Pistachio Pesto

 In addition to serving this pesto with roasted brussels sprouts, Chef Todd also pairs this with an Open Faced Grilled Chicken Sandwich with Baby Arugula:

-and Roasted Beets and Humboldt Fog Cheese (AMAZING!)
+and a Cheese Plate Roasted Beets and Humboldt Fog Cheese (AMAZING!)

 How to make the Cranberry-Pistachio Pesto

 Add all ingredients except for the olive oil into food processor and let that baby run until the ingredients are finely chopped.
 Keep the motor running and add in 2 tablespoons of the olive oil.

 Here’s the important part – stir in the remaining olive oil by hand.
 If you try to add all the olive oil into the food processor, it will become too thick and turn into a “paste” rather than a pesto.

 Recipe from Chef Todd Allison at Checkers Restaurant at the Los Angeles Hilton Hotel.
 This recipe makes double the amount of Cranberry Pistachio Pesto, so that you can reserve remaining to serve on sandwiches or on cheese plate.
 Alternatively, you can freeze the extra pesto.

 Follow the instructions for the pesto carefully.
 Only 2 tablespoons of olive oil are added to the food processor...the remaining is STIRRED in.